horizons83/Mileston4-Fashion-For_fans/README.md

 **1. Clone from Github**

-* One can run this project locally on their IDE of choice by saving a copy of the Github repository at https://github.com/horizons83/Milestone4-Fashion-For-Fans.git by clicking the "Download Code" button or by running this command in their IDE command line:
+* You can run this project locally on your IDE of choice by saving a copy of the Github repository at https://github.com/horizons83/Milestone4-Fashion-For-Fans.git by clicking the "Download Code" button or by running this command in your IDE command line:
 ```
 $ git clone https://github.com/horizons83/Milestone4-Fashion-For-Fans.git
 ```